ExternSchool/planner/README.md

 ### Hosts:
 #### Administration and assistant persons:
- * the principal - receives actual, former and future students and their parents, as well as other visitors, receives primary documents and enrolls students to the school;
+ * the principal - receives actual, former and future students and their parents, as well as other visitors, receives primary documents and enrolls students to the school
  * vice-principals - meet actual students and their parents, coordinate individual study plans, receive filled application forms, medical certificates, other documents, supply student's record-books, individual study plans etc;
- * the psychologist - meets actual and future students, their parents;
+ * the psychologist - meets actual and future students, their parents
- * administrator-in-charge - prepares and prints out students test forms according to the list of the students taking their tests, meets the students, organizes and conducts test session;
+ * administrator-in-charge - prepares and prints out students test forms according to the list of the students taking their tests, meets the students, organizes and conducts test session
- * the head of the school parents' committee, heads of class parents' committees meet students' parents;
+ * the head of the school parents' committee, heads of class parents' committees meet students' parents

 #### Teachers:
- * prepare study materials and test forms;
+ * prepare study materials and test forms
- * meet students to consult them on the study subjects according to their appointments;
+ * meet students to consult them on the study subjects according to their appointments
- * as a result of students' interviews give them permissions to pass their tests;
+ * as a result of students' interviews give them permissions to pass their tests
- * check out the results of the tests passed;
+ * check out the results of the tests passed
- * evaluate and grade students performance;
+ * evaluate and grade students performance

+ Every host has 2 roles: they have their positions (principal/vice-principal/psychologist/teacher) AND they teach school subjects

 ### Visitors:
 #### Students